Forró da Capita Graphics

 I'll shortly walk you through the design process of the logo and mascot which you can also see on the Forró Da Capita website

-For some playful letters I stole from the cover design of the wonderful Bob Fosse movie Cabaret and constructed the missing letters from the six available ones.
+I stole the inspiration for the letters from the cover design of the wonderful Bob Fosse movie Cabaret and constructed the missing letters from the 6 1/2 available ones.

 The final logo has to be exported as a plain SVG.
 The SVG code is cluttered with metadata, and unnecessary precision that can be removed with a SVG minifier.